Solid-state silicon battery: Anode

 Typical lithium-ion batteries use an anode containing carbon, between 20 and 40 percent by weight for existing silicon mixtures.
 This may be entirely graphite, or instead use carbon additives.
-In a test utilizing NCM811 as the cathode, a carbon anode had an initial voltage plateau of 2.5V.
-The silicon anode in the same test had an initial voltage plateau of 3.5V.
+In a test using NCM811 as the cathode, a carbon anode had an initial voltage plateau of 2.5 V. The silicon anode in the same test had an initial voltage plateau of 3.5 V.

-Utilizing an anode without carbon is important to keeping the SSE from undergoing electrochemical decomposition.
+Using an anode without carbon is important to prevent the SSE undergoing electrochemical decomposition.
 The carbon anode also caused a build up of the solid electrolyte interphase, an undesirable result of electrolyte decomposition.
 In the carbon-free battery, the SEI stabilized quickly.
 Lithium phosphorus sulfide chloride forms less-reactive products.

-The largest focus with silicon all-solid-state batteries is to reduce the losses of power and lifetime for batteries.
+The most important issue with silicon all-solid-state batteries is to reduce the loss of power in the battery over time, which limits its lifetime.

+Silicon battery anode technology breakthrough

+In October 2025, Coreshell, a Bay Area start-up, won a one-million-dollar prize at the Start-Up World Cup for developing a Metallurgical silicon anode for EVs, solving one of the electric vehicle industry’s most significant cost barriers.
+Coreshell unveiled commercial-scale 60 Ah cells made with 100 per cent domestically sourced metallurgical silicon.
+In March 2025, Coreshell secured 24 million dollars in strategic funding to scale silicon anode production, with Ferroglobe, a large producer of silicon metal, as the anchor investor.